 Who wrote the Declaration of Independence?

 This important document is heralded as one of the most significant achievements of the man that would later become President of the United States.
 It is, therefore, easy to assume that he wrote it all himself and was responsible for every word.
-However, a larger committee was tasked with the job, and many point out that the ideas presented weren’t original.
+However, a larger committee was tasked with the job, and many pointed out that the ideas presented weren’t original.

 Who Authored the Declaration of Independence?